 Adolescence Education majors register for the appropriate content area methods course.
 This course should be taken the year prior to student teaching.
 Each course will address instructional methods, New York State Learning Standards, and curricular issues particular to the given content.
+Practicum placement with a secondary teacher certified in the target content area is part of the course.
 Prerequisite: EDUC 338